alexclassroom/connect-polylang-elementor/README.txt

 4. Next, setup a translation template for the template of 3.) -- asign your second Polylang language, DO NOT apply conditions in Elementor

-= Recommended Polylang settings? =

-If you have issues with proper display of your translated templates, pages, content it is recommended to check your settings:

-In Polylang Settings at `Languages > Settings > URL Modificatons` set to the following option: "The language is set from the directory name in pretty permalinks" ([see screenshot](https://ps.w.org/connect-polylang-elementor/assets/screenshot-10.png))

-And in the case, all is working well with your current settings then please do not touch them.
-The above recommendation can be necessary for some users/ installs but not necessarily for all.

-= Will this work with Elementor Popup Builder? =
-It most likely will work totally fine if you follow our recommended workflow (see above).
-If not, please ask in [our FB user group](https://www.facebook.com/groups/polylang.users/).

-= Correct Elementor template does not show up? =
-Every page/ post/ template must be assigned a language for this to work.
-This is standard Polylang procedure but it should be noted in case "it doesnt work".

-Also, for Elementor Templates, the post type must be enabled for Polylang support: Go to **Polylang > Settings > Custom post types and Taxonomies**, enable the "My Templates" post type (Elementor).

 = Where is the Elementor Widget to be found? =
-It's in the widget category "General Elements".
+It's in the widget category "General Elements" with the name **"Language switcher"**.
 Plus, if Elementor Pro is active and you're editing a template, the widget additionally appears in the "Site" widget category.

 *Always via search:* When searching for widgets type "polylang" or "languages" and it will show up immediately! ;-)

 = Where is the plugin's settings page? =
 This plugin has NO settings page, as it does not need one.
 All it does works just under the hood.
 Activate the plugin.
 Done.

-(If there will be settings needed in the future, we might add options in later plugin versions.)

 = Is Elementor Pro required? =